twistlock/docs/api/descriptions/users/password_put.md

 ### cURL Request

-The following cURL command replaces the password of a user.
+The following cURL command replaces the password of `USER` (the user authenticating with Console to call this endpoint).

 ```bash
 $ curl 'https://<CONSOLE>/api/v1/users/password' \